C# PDF generation quick start guide

 }

-The only change in BuildDocument is the new method call.
-I added the call to BuildListContent after the BuildImageContent call.
+The only change in the BuildDocument is the new method call.
+I added the call to the BuildListContent after the BuildImageContent call.

 After adding the list, the contents of the resulting PDF no longer fit one page.
 Layout API automatically adds the second page and puts the list on it.
 You can see that API repeated the header and footer on the new page in the PDF document with multiple pages.